bergey/preql/README.md

 ## Current Status

-**preql** provides a low-level interface to PostgreSQL and a quasiquoter that converts inline variable names to SQL parameters.
-Higher-level interfaces, checking SQL syntax & schema, are planned.
+**preql** provides a a quasiquoter `select` that checks SQL syntax at compile time for most valid Select queries, and a more general `sql` quasiquoter that converts inline variable names to SQL parameters without validating syntax.  **preql** also includes a low-level interface to PostgreSQL, a `Transaction` type, and a pair type classes to support tagless final effects.
+Eventually the quasiquoters will validate the rest of the SQL data manipulation language, and likely provide some form of schema checking.

 ## Quickstart